The Fleet Code

 Matthew Dziak: [00:06:41] And how important is it to model everything from a maintenance perspective off of those recommendations?

 Robert Johnson: [00:06:48] When you consider OEM regulations and suggestions and maintenance schedules and that sort of thing, it's critical.
 When I first started, our fleet consisted of a lot of well used vehicles.
-And of course, when you start getting age and miles involved in taking care of equipment and vehicles, it opens up all new territory of taking care of stuff rather than preventative maintenance trying to keep stuff going, and as the fleet becomes newer than warranties enter into that.
+And of course, when you start getting age and miles involved in taking care of equipment and vehicles, it opens up all new territory of taking care of stuff rather than preventive maintenance trying to keep stuff going, and as the fleet becomes newer than warranties enter into that.
 So sometimes there's less maintenance for certain things involved because warranty will take care of it.
 When you have newer vehicles that aren't half worn out, so to speak.
-It's much easier to take care of them and perform preventative maintenance before stuff is worn.
+It's much easier to take care of them and perform preventive maintenance before stuff is worn.

 Matthew Dziak: [00:07:38] Now someone who's probably seen it all in terms of the evolution of technology and how it relates to vehicles or spanning over four decades prior to even personal computers.
 So I'm wondering how that has changed over the years and how the use of that technology has helped you.